 Comprehensive Training for Careers in Academic Gynecologic Oncology

 The University Hospitals Cleveland Medical Center fellowship program in Gynecologic Oncology is a three-year program designed to train physicians who have completed a residency in obstetrics and gynecology for careers in academic gynecologic oncology.
-The fellowship is supported by the Department of Obstetrics and Gynecology at University Hospitals Cleveland Medical Center and is affiliated with Case Western Reserve University School of Medicine and University Hospitals Seidman Cancer Center.
+The fellowship is supported by the Department of Obstetrics, Gynecology and Reproductive Biology at University Hospitals Cleveland Medical Center and is affiliated with Case Western Reserve University School of Medicine and University Hospitals Seidman Cancer Center.

 - Research (year 1)

 - Clinical facilities

 The Gynecologic Oncology Fellowship is designed with the following aims:

 - Prepare graduates for an academic career in gynecologic oncology

 - Produce graduates who are committed to continually expanding their abilities and improving their patient care based on rigorous self-evaluation and life-long learning

 - Produce graduates that recognize social and environmental determinants of health and engage the community that they serve throughout their clinical, research, and educational work

 - Train physicians who practice high value care